dobbscoin/dobbscoin-source/README.md

 Dobbscoin is a peer to peer settlement instrument, a 'currency like - electronic document', not to be confused with 'Legal Tender'.
-Dobbscoin enables instant Slack to anyone, anywhere in the world.
-Dobbscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing Slack is carried out collectively by the network.
+Dobbscoin enables instant Slack to anyone, anywhere in the world, useing peer-to-peer technology to operate with no central authority.
+Managing transactions and issuing Slack is carried out collectively by the network.